-Skills and knowledge in these subjects are taught through our creative curriculum topics.
-First hand experiences are key to engaging learners, so we launch projects with whole school visits to historical sites, museums, the local environment or have visitors come to us to share their expertise and enthusiasm.
+Skills and knowledge in these subjects are taught through our creative curriculum topics, as well as in discrete subject lessons.
+First hand experiences are key to engaging learners, so we launch or end projects with relevant visits to historical sites, museums, the local environment or have visitors come to us to share their expertise and enthusiasm.
 The children then develop, for example, their observational, research, modelling and recording skills during their work.
 Subject progression maps are available on the school website.